MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ### Policies to block USB peripherals

 You may want to lock down your HoloLens 2 devices to prevent the use of USB Ethernet dongles or USB Flash drives.
-Several DeviceInstall MDM policies have been enabled in this update to allow IT Admins to configurate device driver installation policies.
-In order to take effect, the policies must be applied prior to connecting the USB Peripherals.
+Several DeviceInstall MDM policies are enabled in this update to allow IT Admins to configurate device driver installation policies.
+In order to take effect, the policies must be applied before connecting the USB Peripherals.
 It is recommended that these policies be configured either after the device is reset or on a clean, reflashed device.

 #### DeviceInstall_Removable_Deny